NoHaWeb/Agenor/CODE_OF_CONDUCT.md

 ## Contact

-If you experience or witness behavior contrary to this code of conduct, contact vasadam@email.com.
+If you experience or witness behavior contrary to this code of conduct, contact vasadam@email.com.</br >

+All reports are treated confidentially.</br >

+We appreciate your commitment to maintaining a positive and respectful community for all.